iloaiza/TBFrags/README.md

 ## Two-body Hamiltonian CSA decomposition
-Run in bash:
+Run in bash (activating python environment from installation):
 'julia -p N H_DECOMP.jl mol_name'
 where N is the number of processors for parallel processing, and mol_name is the name of molecule (e.g. h2).
-Check run.jl and config.jl for more arguments/options
+Check H_DECOMP.jl and config.jl for more arguments/options
 e.g.:
 'julia H_DECOMP.jl lih f full-rank-non-iterative CSA MFR 8 true'
     options meaning: